-All staff, including three full-time security guards and one school resource officer, share in the supervision of students throughout the day.
+All staff, including four full-time security guards, one full-time probation officer, and one school resource officer, share in the supervision of students throughout the day.
 As students arrive on campus each morning through a single entrance, security guards monitor behavior and screens students for prohibited items and proper dress code.
 During the lunch period, administrators and security guards are responsible for monitoring students in the meal and quad areas.
-When students are dismissed at the end of the day, administrators and security guards supervise students to ensure a safe and orderly departure.
+When students are dismissed at the end of the day,